-The run-off of the Company's business in 2022 proceeded smoothly and in-line with the initial plan.
-The results of 2022 was an overall profit for the year of EUR 2.6m before tax (as per quarterly reporting 2022Q4).
-The reserves have been reviewed in detail in order to take into account the high inflation in 2022.
+The run-off of the Company's business in 2023 proceeded smoothly and in-line with the initial plan.
+The results of 2023 was an overall profit for the year of EUR 0.4m before tax (as per quarterly reporting 2023Q4).

-Over the course of 2022, the solvency margin increased from 139% to 226% as a consequence of the natural run-off of the business proceeding in an orderly manner.
+Over the course of 2023, the solvency margin increased from 226% to 250% as a consequence of the natural run-off of the business proceeding in an orderly manner while keeping a strong ULAE.

-With all the progress made in 2022 and the on-track position on the above, the company is well-placed to integrate new deals as and when they are completed.
-Recent developments (the high inflation, the rise of the reinsurance premiums for the 2023 renewal, the rise of the interest rates, the expected shift from the life to the non-life Legacy deals and some difficulties experienced by competitors) create the conditions for a hardening market and will increase the opportunities for the Company to provide legacy solutions in Europe.
+With all the progress made and the on-track position on the above, the company is well-placed to integrate new deals as and when they are completed.
+Recent developments (the high inflation, the rise of the reinsurance premiums for the 2023 and 2024 renewals, the rise of the interest rates, the expected shift from the life to the non-life Legacy deals and some difficulties experienced by competitors) create the conditions for a hardening market and will increase the opportunities for the Company to provide legacy solutions in Europe.